LogtalkDotOrg/logtalk3/tests/NOTES.md

 developer tools, and for some of the code contributions.
 Some tests, specially for directives, are mainly parsing tests for all the supported syntaxes.

+There's also an additional set of unit tests in this directory for Prolog standard features.
+Most of these unit tests are taken from the official ISO Prolog standard.
+They can be used to highlight differences between backend Prolog compilers when porting and testing Logtalk applications.

 You can automate running all these tests by calling the `logtalk_tester` shell script from the command-line (see the `scripts/NOTES.md` file for details on how to use this script with POSIX and Windows operating-systems).